davidgilson/Hexagonal-Power-Bank/README.md

 	1. ### Handles
 		If you would like to fit a carrying handle we have two options.
 The heavy duty handle creates a large handle that makes the pack easy to pick up and go.
-The 'flexible' handle gives you two strong loops through which to thread a velcro strap, or rope, or anything you want.
+The 'flexible' handle gives you two strong loops through which to thread a Velcro strap, or rope, or anything you want.
 The 'flexible' option has the advantage of leaving room up top to place a phone for wireless charging!

 		In each case, the handles are fitted on top of the lid section and held in place by the existing M3 long bolts.